Mahmoud Ibrahim, Certified Personal Trainer with a Bachelor's Degree in Athletic Training and Sports Science.

-Pre-exercise nutrition can help your clients maintain even levels of blood sugar and prevent early fatigue.
+Pre-exercise nutrition can help you to maintain even levels of blood sugar and prevent early fatigue.

-Most of our clients are recreational exercisers who train three to five times per week for one hour at moderate to high intensities.
-For these clients, glycogen stores can be replenished with a regular diet that is high in carbohydrate.
+Most of the recreational exercisers who train three to five times per week for one hour at moderate to high intensities.
+For these exercisers, glycogen stores can be replenished with a regular diet that is high in carbohydrate.

-For the occasional athletic clients who practice their sport twice daily, participate in highly competitive events and workout in the gym, recovery diets are of utmost importance.
-Athletes and clients working on very heavy loads and volumes should:
+For the occasional athletes who practice their sport twice daily, participate in highly competitive events and workout in the gym, recovery diets are of utmost importance.
+Athletes who are working on very heavy loads and volumes should: